AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/client-credentials-client-procedure.md

 # Add a client-credentials client

 Client-credentials clients are used for server-to-server communication where no user interaction is required.

+## Prerequisite

+You must have the role of Tenant Administrator to add and manage clients.

+## Procedure

-Follow this procedure to add a client-credentials client.
+To add a client-credentials client, follow these steps:

 1. In the left pane, select **Security** > **Clients**.